larrybotha/everything/software-development/languages/rust/std..sync..Mutex.md

 ```

 - `Mutex` stands for [[mutual exclusion]] - only a single thread may access a value at a time
+- in order for a `Mutex` to be used across threads:
+	- we need to get a reference to it
+	- this reference needs to be an `Arc`, in order for sharing to be thread-safe
+	- the `Arc` must be cloned for each thread it is moved into
 - a `Mutex` acts like a lock / key, allowing one to protect data from being
   modified while the lock is active